 - What is the format for the group?
 How much time will be spent studying, praying, sharing and discussing?

-- What is each member of the group committing to be a part?
-Think through expectations for attendance, for work outside of group time, and accountability?
+- What is each member of the group committing to be a part of?
+Think through expectations for attendance, for work outside of group time, and accountability.
 How much preparation for group time is required?
-Can someone attend who has not prepared?
+Can someone who has not prepared attend?

 Consistency and clarity are fertile ground for community.
 By stating a clear purpose and setting goals for each group, participants have a clear understanding of expectations and commitment.
 Organization is important, but so is flexibility.